Ray Santisi: Last of the Stablemates

 Santisi was one of the young musicians who changed the face of Boston jazz in the early 1950s.
 Another was Pomeroy, a fellow student at Schillinger House.
 The two worked together in 1951-52 in Jesse Smith’s Orchestra, playing for dancers on weekends at the King Philip Ballroom in Wrentham, Mass.

 Sunday nights were another matter, though.
 Away from dance band rhythms, Santisi played Bud Powell-influenced bop in the group of another Schillinger student, Charlie Mariano, at the Bostonian Hotel.
-And through 1952, Santisi, like Mariano and Pomeroy, worked music jobs outside of jazz while studying at Schillinger House (he graduated in 1954, the year the school became the Berklee School of Music), and played the music he loved when he could.
+And through 1952, Santisi worked music jobs outside of jazz while a student, and played the music he loved when he could.
+(He graduated in 1954, the year the school became the Berklee School of Music.)

 All that changed in early 1953 when Mariano proposed the formation of a “jazz workshop” where they could teach classes and give private lessons to musicians attuned to the more modern sounds.
 And so Charlie, Ray, Herb, and Varty rented space on Stuart Street and gave it a go.
 It was the first of its kind anywhere.
 Nat Hentoff in Down Beat called it “a striking new concept of jazz instruction…aimed at providing opportunity for musicians — advanced and beginners — to work and experiment with all phases of jazz under actual playing conditions.”
 Emphasis, said Mariano, was on “simulating on-the-job conditions…Through pragmatic experience the student will be able to originate and exchange ideas ordinarily not a part of formal instruction.”